ingonyama-zk/icicle/docs/docs/icicle/primitives/program.md

 ### Symbol

-Symbol is the basic (template) class that allow users to define thier own program.
+Symbol is the basic (template) class that allow users to define their own program.
 The lambda function the user define will operate on symbols.

 ### Defining lambda function